emidelgo/phalcon-win-vc11/README.md

 Php Windows binary extension for Phalcon 1.2.4 for PHP 5.5.7 VC11 64 Bit.

-**I suppose should be compatible with the closest minor version, PHP 5.5.3 - 5.5.7**
+**I suppose should be compatible with the closest minor versions, PHP 5.5.3 - 5.5.7**

 I build the extension for Thread Safe and Non Thread Safe PHP Environment.